Las Vegas Convention Center: History

+Expansion

 In 2018, the Las Vegas Convention Center released plans to undergo yet another $890 million expansion, the 14th in its history.
 The expansion intended to increase the center's meeting space and improve the building's overall design.
 Updates would feature the latest in technology, as well as to connect the Convention Center to the Las Vegas Strip.
 The authority has announced plans to expand the direction of the LVCC by creating a Las Vegas Global Business District.
 Those plans resulted in the announcement for the acquisition of the Riviera in February 2015 for $182.5 million.

 Work was underway on the expansion in 2019 on land previously occupied by the Landmark and Riviera resorts.
 The 1.4 e6sqft expansion includes 150000 sqft of dedicated meeting space and 600000 sqft of exhibit space.
 The expansion was complete as of 2021.

-Construction of an underground "Loop" people mover by The Boring Company began in late 2019 to reduce walking times within the Center.
+Construction of an underground Las Vegas Convention Center Loop, people mover by The Boring Company began in late 2019 to reduce walking times within the center.
 Twin tunnels opened in June 2021 at a cost of $53 million with three stations 40 feet below the surface, shuttling passengers in conventional, human-driven Tesla vehicles.
 While the long-term goal of the system is to have autonomous vehicles operating at higher speeds, as of May 2021 no date has been set for this.